 It may be tempting to put your child first and forego contributing to your retirement, but you can’t borrow for retirement, and you need to look out for yourself, too.
 The most prudent approach is to save for both as best you can.

 Saving for College vs. Paying off Your Student Loans

 If you’re still juggling your own student loans, first, take stock of what you owe.
 Organize your loans by lender, size, and interest rates.
 Can you consolidate your federal loans?
 Are you able to refinance your private student loans for a more favorable interest rate?

 If you work in a field that may offer federal student-loan forgiveness, such as teaching or nursing, explore what you need to do to receive the benefits.
-Some private companies are beginning to introduce the benefit of matching whatever you contribute to your student debt per month in your 401(k), up to a certain limit.
-When you’re searching for your next job, this may be something to look out for.
+Some private companies have introduced the benefit of matching whatever you contribute to your student debt per month in your 401(k), up to a certain limit.
+When you’re searching for your next job, this may be something to look for.

 If none of these options applies to you, one of the most effective ways to pay down your own student debt is to accelerate the payments, even if it’s only a little bit.
 Or use a windfall, such as an annual bonus or a holiday gift, to chip away at the principal.

 Once you have a handle on your own finances, however daunting that may be, you can take the first step toward saving for your child’s education.